Basmabel/PLD-SMART-Front/README.md

 ios (https://devstory.net/10571/installer-xcode#a1828810)

-- To have the app on your phone, install Expo Go (availaible in the App store and Google play)
+- To have the app on your phone, install Expo Go (available on App store and Google play)

 ### Installation